 The main sites I look at (note that I’m working from a UK perspective here) are:

-- Directories such as those of the Society of Editors and Proofreaders (SfEP) and the Society of Indexers
+- Directories such as those of the Chartered Institute of Editing and Proofreading (CIEP) and the Society of Indexers

 - Freelancers’ own websites